Export Format Profiles

 An Export Format Profile specifies the file format in which Ardour will export audio files, and also other audio file export options.

-If enabled, peak levels of exported files will be normalized to the level chosen here.
+If enabled, levels of exported files will be normalized to the level chosen here.
+The normalization can be either:

 Compatibility/Quality/File format/Sample rate

 This column contains a list of Ardour's supported export file types.
-Click on the format you want to use.
+Selecting one updates the options underneath it.

 Sample rate conversion quality

-If your chosen sample rate does not match the current session's sample rate, choose the sample rate conversion quality here.
+In case the chosen sample rate does not match the current session's sample rate, the sample rate conversion quality can be chosen here.
 Better quality options are slower.

-Options relevant to the chosen file format will appear here.
-Categories of audio file format are:
+Options relevant to the chosen file format will appear just under the Compatibility/Quality/File format/Sample rate table.

 Tag with session's metadata

-If the exported file format supports metadata, use data entered in the Session Metadata window to tag the exported files.
+If the exported file format supports metadata (e.g. FLAC, Ogg Vorbis), use data entered in the Session Metadata window to tag the exported files.

-The 'Label' field lets you choose the name which will be shown for this format in the drop-down list of export formats in the 'File Formats' tab of the Export dialog.
+The Label field allows to choose the name which will be shown for this format in the drop-down list of export formats in the 'File Formats' tab of the Export dialog.

 Command to run post-export

 If this is not blank, it is considered as a command to be run after the export of each file.
-Either the command must exist in $PATH, or you can specify an absolute path to an executable file here.
+Either the command must exist in $PATH, or an absolute path to an executable file can be specified here.

-Certain sequences are allowed here to stand for the exported file name and the like.
+Certain sequences are allowed here to stand for the exported file name and various parameters.
 Currently these are:

 ||Full path and filename of the exported audio file|